bnb-chain/bsc-relayer/README.md

 1. Please fill proper bsc private key to `bsc_config.private_key`, example private key: `your_private_key`

     ```
-    panic: privateKey of Binance Smart Chain should not be empty
+    panic: privateKey of BNB Smart Chain should not be empty

     goroutine 1 [running]:
     ```